BioPAL/BioPAL/README.md

 BioPAL gives easy access to several datasets that are used for examples in the documentation and testing.
 These datasets are hosted on our FTP server and must be downloaded for use.
 Contact <biopal@esa.int> to receive access to the dataset and for more information.

 ## Run the processor
-1. Set the `inputs/Input_File.xml` as desired, the `dataset_query` section is already filled with default L1C_date and geographic_boundaries_polygon, to be used with the DEMO DataSet from ESA.
+Set the `Input_File.xml` as desired, the `dataset_query` section is already filled with default L1C_date and geographic_boundaries_polygon, to be used with the DEMO DataSet from ESA.

-2. Set the AGB, FH, FD, TOMO_FH configuration sections present in `biopal/conf/Configuration_File.xml` as desired (default configuration parameters alreasy present)
+Set the AGB, FH, FD, TOMO_FH configuration sections present in `Configuration_File.xml` as desired (default configuration parameters alreasy present)

-Than the procedure is different (developer, users), depending on the installation option used.

 ### Run the processor for users

+Open a command window with conda available and follow this procedure.

-1. In a conda command window, type the following instruction, which activates the biopal environment:
+Activate the biopal environment:

         conda activate biopal

-2. In the same conda command window, from any folder, execute:
+Run BioPAL:

         biopal --conf conffolder inputfilexml

-    where:
-    - `inputfilexml`: path of the BioPAL xml input file (i.e. `/inputs` )
+- `inputfilexml`: path of the BioPAL xml input file
-    - `conffolder`:   path of the folder containing BioPAL xml configuration files (i.e. `biopal/conf/`)
+- `conffolder`:   path of the folder containing BioPAL xml configuration file

-    With following command, default configurations are used:
+Or Run BioPAL with default configurations:

         biopal inputfilexml

-    With following command, the biopal execution help will be shown:
+Or show BioPAL help:

-        biopal
+        biopal -h

-### Run the processor for developers
+### Run the processor for developers with a script for debug

-1. In a conda command window, type the following instruction, which activates the biopal environment:

-        conda activate biopal

-    Then there are the following two choices: comand window or IDE.

-##### To run the processor from command window (developers only):

-2. On the same conda command window execute:

-        biopal --conf conffolder inputfilexml (if installed with option #1 or #2; execute from any folder) python -m biopal --conf conffolder inputfilexml (if installed with option #3; execute from /BioPAL folder)

-    where:
-    - `inputfilexml`: path of the BioPAL xml input file (i.e. `/inputs` )
-    - `conffolder`:   path of the folder containing BioPAL xml configuration files (i.e. `/biopal/conf/`)

-    With the following command, default configurations present in `biopal/conf/` are used:

-        biopal inputfilexml (if installed with option #1 or #2; execute from any folder) python -m biopal inputfilexml  (if installed with option #3; execute from /BioPAL folder)

-    With the following command, the biopal execution help will be shown:

-        biopal (if installed with option #1 or #2; execute from any folder) python -m biopal (if installed with option #3; execute from /BioPAL folder)

-##### To run the processor with a script for debug (developers only):
+How to run the processor with a script to be launced from an IDE.

-3. Create a new *.py* file, with a text editor, with following content (where `yourPath/BioPAL` should be replaced with the folder where the BioPAL distribution has been git-cloned), and save it (i.e. `run_biopal_debug.py`):
+Create a new .py script file as (update needed paths):

         from pathlib import Path
         import sys